g200kg/webaudio-controls/README.md

 ## How to use

 * Install
+  * If you want to load webaudio-controls.js directly from this GitHub page, installation is not necessary.
   * The main file is `webaudio-controls.js`.
 If you want to support non-WebComponents ready browsers, webcomponents.js is also needed.
   * Use command `bower install --save g200kg/webaudio-controls`, if you use bower.
 Or download zipped file and deploy appropriately.
-  * If you want to load webaudio-controls.js directly from this GitHub page, installation is not necessary.

 * [for WebComponents polyfill] load webcomponents.js
+  * If you want to support only WebComponent ready browsers (Chrome, Firefox), this polyfill is not required.
   * &lt;script src="bower_components/webcomponentsjs/webcomponents-lite.js"&gt;&lt;/script&gt;

-- load webaudio-contols
+- load webaudio-controls
   * &lt;script src="bower_components/webaudio-controls/webaudio-controls.js"&gt;&lt;/script&gt;
   * Or, if you want to load webaudio-controls.js directly from this GitHub page as CDN: <br/>
 &lt;script src="https://g200kg.github.io/webaudio-controls/webaudio-controls.js" &gt;&lt;/script&gt;